 I’ve shared some helpful tips on How to Make the Perfect Chiffon Cake – Tips & Troubleshoot.
 Take a look before you start making your first chiffon cake.

 I also want to go over some kitchen tools that I use in this recipe.
-I know some of you have never baked or rarely bake, but would love to try making this Orange Chiffon Cake.
+I know some of you have never baked or rarely bake, but I would love to try making this Orange Chiffon Cake.

 Chiffon Cake Pan: It’s important to get a chiffon cake pan to make a chiffon cake to maintain the height structure and airiness.
-Aluminum material works best, and make sure it doesn’t come with non-stick coating.
+Aluminum material works best, and make sure it doesn’t come with a non-stick coating.
 Why?
 Because the batter needs to cling to the wall of the cake pan and climb up tall with the help of beaten egg whites.
 A nonstick pan is slippery and the batter will slide down and flop.
-You can get this 7-inch angel food cake pan on Amazon or Japanese chiffon cake pan on Nihon Ichiban (ship internationally).
+You can get this 7-inch angel food cake pan on Amazon or a Japanese chiffon cake pan on Nihon Ichiban (ships internationally).

 Zester 1: This zester features several sharp holes at the tip of the tool which works brilliantly in zesting off any citrus fruits.
 There is also another larger hole that allows you to peel off long curly strips for garnishes.
 With the two different features, you can create zest in different textures.

 Zester 2: Microplane is a versatile tool to have in every kitchen.
-You can get very fine zest and triple amount from any citrus fruits.
+You can get very fine zest and triple the amount from any citrus fruits.
 It is particularly useful for baking when you need the citrus flavors to be dispersed into the batter.
 Aside from zesting, you can also use it to grate cheese and ginger.

 Hand Mixer: I still use a stand mixer (even though it doesn’t show up in my recipe videos/photos), but this hand mixer has been pretty handy and helpful for our filming (easy to show you the process).
 It takes a little longer than a more powerful stand mixer, but it still does a great job.
-So if you don’t want to spend too much money on the equipment you don’t use often and don’t want to lose your arm from whipping egg whites with a whisk, I strongly recommend this hand mixer.
+So if you don’t want to spend too much money on equipment you don’t use often and don’t want to lose your arm from whipping egg whites with a whisk, I strongly recommend this hand mixer.

 Other Delicious Chiffon Cake Flavors